You are here

 For this reason, altering quoted spoken remarks is acceptable in two cases: the meaning conveyed by the quoted words is clearly different from what the speaker meant to say, or the text of what was actually said would embarrass the speaker for its incoherence.

-Transcripts can and should be edited for capitalization, punctuation, spelling, and style considerations that do not alter what the speaker is reported as saying.
+Transcripts can and should be edited for capitalization, punctuation, and spelling considerations that do not alter what the speaker is reported as saying.

 Each running head should be no longer than fifty characters.
 The left running head in the JMLA is the author or authors’ names as follows below.
 The right running head gives a shortened version of the paper’s title.

 Smith (for one author)